sunbury-web-dev/html-about-me-page/README.md

-# html-about-me-page
+# HTML About Me Page

-A template for practicing HTML by creating an informational page about yourself
+A template for practicing HTML by creating an informational page about yourself.